UTEP-CS-1/website/staging_labs/2/spec.md

 ## Before you begin

-Download the starter code zip file, unzip it, and place the contents in `cs1` under a new `lab2` directory.
+Download the starter code zip file, unzip it / extract all, and place the contents in `cs1` under a new `lab2` directory.
 Open it in Sublime.

 <a href="https://github.com/UTEP-CS-1/website/raw/main{{page.url|relative_url}}../lab02_starter.zip" class="btn btn-green">Download starter code</a>